CEO Catches Stranger After Hours, Prompting Espionage Charges - Slashdot

 Dong Liu...
 (Score:2)

 Dual citizen of China & Canada?
-(Score:2)
+(Score:4, Interesting)

 Looking at the title I read it as CEO was caught downloading "Stranger After Hours" as a TV show being leaked online.

-No more business as usual (Score:3, Interesting)
+No more business as usual (Score:5, Interesting)

 The US needs to make China aware that this state sponsored economic terrorism will no longer be tolerated.
 I vote that every time there is a theft of US technology, we VOID $10 billion (minimum) of US treasuries held by China.
 Make it $50 billion if it is a military contractor.
 If they want to steal our technology, they are going to pay out the ass for it.
 If they run out of US debt, start putting a 1% tariff on all goods imported for a year, per incident.
 Watch companies start to flee China as the cost of producing goods there to import to the US skyrockets while the Chinese economy craters.